-WHAT HAPPENS WHEN I’M BROUGHT TO A ROOM OR HALLWAY?
+WHAT HAPPENS WHEN I’M BROUGHT TO A ROOM?

-Overcrowded ED’s are a nationwide issue.
 Please be assured that while in our department, you will receive exceptional treatment and care.
 If the decision is made that you require admission to the hospital, our staff will arrange for a bed.
-Your wait time in the ED will be determined by how busy the hospital is at the time of admission.
-It is not uncommon for patients to wait an entire day for the appropriate bed to become available or even overnight.

 The ED physician will review your care and diagnosis.
 You will get discharge instructions called “Aftercare Instructions.”
 The nurse or doctor will carefully explain your instructions, your medical prescriptions and will answer any questions about your care